-Cindy Veach is the author of Gloved Against Blood, CavanKerry Press (Nov.
-2017).
-Her poems have appeared in The Academy of American Poets Poem-a-Day, AGNI, Chicago Review, Prairie Schooner, Poet Lore, Carolina Quarterly, Michigan Quarterly Review, The Journal, North American Review, and elsewhere.
+Cindy Veach is the author of Gloved Against Blood (CavanKerry Press), named a 2018 Paterson Poetry Prize finalist.
+Her poems have appeared in The Academy of American Poets Poem-a-Day, AGNI, Chicago Review, Prairie Schooner, Poet Lore, Carolina Quarterly, Michigan Quarterly Review, The Journal, North American Review, Verse Daily, Salamander and elsewhere.
 She is an award-winning quilter whose work was selected to tour with the Smithsonian and featured in Erika Wilson’s "Quilts of America".

 Photo by Mark Hillringhouse